extremeshok/kiosk-monitor/README.md

 Browser watchdog for kiosk-style displays.
 The service keeps a single kiosk window pinned to your dashboard, restarts the browser when the page or GPU freezes, and scrubs the profile so crash prompts and duplicate tabs never appear after a reboot.

 ## Features
-- Launches Chromium or Firefox in kiosk mode against a configurable URL (default Birdseye view)
+- Launches Chromium in kiosk mode against a configurable URL (default Birdseye view)
-- Optional Firefox profile tuning for hardware-accelerated H.264/MJPEG streams
 - Monitors reachability of the target URL and captures screen hashes to detect frozen frames
 - Auto-recovers from network outages, browser crashes, or repeated stalls with storm-protection backoff
 - Self-install, update, and removal via `--install`, `--update`, `--remove`